isomerpages/moe-telokuraupri/_experience/Signature Programmes/Growth Mindset.md

 description: ""
 third_nav_title: Signature Programmes
 ---
-<p>We at TKPS hold to the belief that every child can grow and thrive to
+<p>We at TKPS belief that every child can grow and thrive to become Confident
-become Confident Learners and Resilient Learners.
-Being equipped with a growth mindset helps our students understand that their abilities and intelligence are not fixed traits, but can be developed through effort, good strategies, and persistence.</p>
+Learners and Resilient Learners.
+Being equipped with a growth mindset helps our students understand that their abilities and intelligence are not fixed traits, but can be developed through effort, good strategies and persistence.</p>
 <p></p>
 <p>Through specially curated lessons and activities, students understand
-that mistakes and setbacks are valuable opportunities to reflect, improve, and succeed.
-This mindset empowers our students to take ownership of their learning, overcome challenges with confidence, and develop the character and grit to pursue their goals.</p>
+that mistakes and setbacks are valuable opportunities to reflect, improve and succeed.
+This mindset empowers our students to take ownership of their learning, overcome challenges with confidence and develop the character and grit to pursue their goals.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/gwm1.jpg">